eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

 ## Sparkplug Implementation Details

-### Edge Node Birth Message Metrics
+### Edge Node

-The NBIRTH message sent by this cloud connection will not contain any metrics, except for the mandatory ones required by the specification.
+- The NBIRTH message sent by this cloud connection will not contain any metrics, except for the mandatory ones required by the specification.
+- This cloud connection does not send any NDATA messages in its default implementation.